NI-Measurement-Plug-Ins/automotive-interface-plugins/src/labview/grpc-template/README.md

     | To        | `src\labview\grpc-example\Example Plugin UI\OOB gRPC Client`     |
 4. Modify your plugin project:
     - Open your plugin project,
-    - Create a `deps` virtual folder in your project under "My Computer", if you don't have already,
+    - Create a `deps` virtual folder in your project under "My Computer", if you don't have it created already,
     - Add the `OOB gRPC Server.lvlib`, `OOB gRPC Client.lvlib`, and `OOB gRPC Client.lvlib` under `deps` virtual folder:
     For Example, for the Example Plugin this would be adding them from the following locations correspondingly:
     `src\labview\grpc-example\Example Plugin\OOB gRPC Server\OOB gRPC Server.lvlib`,